asreview/asreview/docs/source/features/pre_screening.rst

 3. Click the *Start Setup* button.
 4. Choose one of the four options to select a dataset and click upload:

 I) Upload your file by *Drag 'n' Drop*, or select your file via the browser.
 The data needs to adhere to a :doc:`specific format<../intro/datasets>`.
-If a file is uploaded and reckognized as one of the available formats, it will display the message *Successful upload* and provide the number of records in the database.
+If a file is uploaded and reckognized as one of the available formats, it will display the message *Successful upload* and provides the number of records in the dataset.

 [SCREENSHOT]